minio/docs/source/operations/install-deploy-manage/upgrade-minio-tenant.rst

 This procedure upgrades an existing MinIO Tenant using Helm Charts.

-If you deployed the Tenant using the :ref:`MinIO Kubernetes Plugin <minio-k8s-deploy-minio-tenant>`, use the :ref:`minio-upgrade-tenant-plugin` procedure instead.
+If you deployed the Tenant using Kustomize, use the :ref:`minio-upgrade-tenant-kustomize` procedure instead.

 1. Verify the existing MinIO Tenant installation.